 Born to a talented jazz musician and an educator, Jamia realized her purpose early on while experiencing, firsthand, the importance of not only receiving, but giving unconditional love, expressing concern and generosity to others through the selfless acts her parents displayed much of her life to her grandparents and others in need.
 At her father’s urgings, the family adopted a more natural and holistic lifestyle, greatly improving their overall health and wellness.
 However, Jamia’s mother, a graduate of Howard University (HU) majoring in Human Ecology and an active participant in the civil rights movement, had more questions than answers.
 Questions that would prove the impetus to source the truth from the root.

 Passion and a quest for knowledge always leads to change.
-And although an Atlantic Ocean separated friends, these bonds would remain.
 The acquired knowledge altered perspective and enlightened a mother on her quest to share, educate and help a detached people existing woefully unaware in American communities.
 Mother would teach daughter; generational lessons originating on one continent would pass along to the next generation on another.

 Armed with this bounty, a grateful daughter learned at the hands of selfless parents that she and people who looked like her mattered, were beautiful, were dynamic.
 And she, Jamia, would awaken minds and change lives.
 Natural Oasis was founded, offering a pleasant albeit necessary change to the artificial.